spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-allow-zed-css-js-on-a-project.md

 {% info_block warningBox %}

-Do not remove pattern `/Zed/**/*.entry.js`, as this breaks the Core assets build process and might lead to non-functional Zed.
+Do not remove pattern `/Zed/**/*.entry.js` because this breaks the Core assets build process and might lead to non-functional Zed.

 {% endinfo_block %}